Clearstar-Labs/morpho-blue-oracles/MORPHO_MARKET_DEPLOYMENT.md

 Once deployed, users can:

-### Suppliers (USDC)
+### USDC Lenders
-- Supply USDC to earn interest from borrowers
+- Supply USDC to the market to earn interest from borrowers
 - Withdraw USDC at any time (subject to utilization)
 - Earn yield based on market utilization and IRM

-### Borrowers (wstUSR → USDC)
+### wstUSR Holders (Borrowers)
 - Supply wstUSR as collateral
 - Borrow up to 91.5% of collateral value in USDC
-- Pay interest based on the Adaptive Curve IRM
+- Pay interest on borrowed USDC based on the Adaptive Curve IRM
-- Risk liquidation if collateral value drops
+- Risk liquidation if collateral value drops below 91.5%

 ### Liquidators
 - Monitor positions that fall below 91.5% health factor